What is patient information?

 You may be asked by medical centre staff, patient support staff, and hospital staff.

-The British Forces Health Service (BFGHS), Guy's and St Thomas' NHS Foundation Trust (GSTT) and Soldiers, Sailors, Airmen and Families Association (SSAFA), are registered to process personal data under the Data Protection Act 1998 (data controller).
-German providers are required to meet all the requirements of the German Data Protection laws and regulations.
+The British Forces Health Service (BFG HS), Guy's and St Thomas' NHS Foundation Trust (GSTT), the Soldiers, Sailors, Airmen and Families Association (SSAFA), and any other organisation with whom we need to share your information, are required to process personal data in line with the General Data Protection Regulation (GDPR) 2018.
+UK organisations are also required to meet all the requirements of the Data Protection Act 1998.